KillahPotatoes/KP-Liberation/README.md

 * [Advanced Urban Rappeling](http://steamcommunity.com/sharedfiles/filedetails/?id=730310357)

 ## ACE Serverside Settings
-I've provided our community serverconfig.hpp for the [usage with the ace_server.pbo](https://ace3mod.com/wiki/framework/settings-framework.html#32-loading-up-the-server-config) for dedicated servers.
+Wyqer provided the KP community serverconfig.hpp for the [usage with the ace_server.pbo](https://ace3mod.com/wiki/framework/settings-framework.html#32-loading-up-the-server-config) for dedicated servers.
 Just copy the userconfig folder into your ArmA 3 Server folder and start the ace_server.pbo as serverside mod.

 ## Recommended Difficulty Settings
-I recommend to use the following difficulty settings for this mission (User profile of your server):
+KP recommends using the following difficulty settings for this mission (User profile of your server):
 ```
 class CustomDifficulty
 {